 Your system should facilitate this easily and be from a reputable supplier with adequate Information Security Standards.

-You can see in this example that applicants from 2016 have been filtered and marked for deletion.
+You can see in this example that applicants from before May 25th 2017 have been filtered and marked for deletion.
+(Just in time for GDPR 2018!)

 These processes must also apply to any legacy and/or physical records you either still use or have in storage.